 A shouting cry of assent rose among them as Hanne moved to the door.
 “Good!
 Same plan as always.
 Keep your heads, move in pairs, and never assume it’s just a shadow.
 Now, torches lit!”

 A dozen flashlights lit up as twice as many more torches were ignited, illuminating the rangers harshly against the palisade.
-With a groan the fortified gate began to open, wood grinding against the ground as the cold and empty street was revealed before them, a soft creeping mist flowing across the ground.
+With a groan the fortified gate began to open, wood reinforced with metal grinding against the ground as the cold and empty street was revealed before them, a soft creeping mist flowing across the ground.
 They silenced almost instantly as Hanne took the first steps out past the gate.
 The temperature seemed to drop in an instant, her breath a mist before her eyes.
 Slowly she drew her sword from its sheath, her hand reaching out for a torch as one of the rangers behind her passed it to her.

 Her voice was low when she spoke next, the rangers moving quietly behind her as they poured out into the street.
 “Donovan, take first brigade forward and secure Bonaparte Palace, the first through third floors should be clear, but make sure nothing’s lurking on the fourth and fifth.
 They like to hide in the second hall.
 Amanda, take the second and move further down the Corso while Lorenzo secures our right flank with the third.
 Hildegard, you’re with me as we take the left as vanguard.
 Everyone else keep fifty meters behind us.
 Remember everyone, flicker torches to signal you’re secure, wave them to signal you need backup.
 Keep calm, and remember your training.
 Now move.”